- Who We Are

 - Grantee Login

 Healthy Schools Incentive Grants

-Applications will be accepted beginning January 1, 2015 and will be accepted throughout the year.
-Announcements of awards may be made after any quarterly TSET board meeting.
+Applications will be accepted throughout the year.
+Announcements of awards may be made after any regularly scheduled TSET board meeting.
 Funding will be provided on a first-come, first-served basis, as funding allows.
 All incentive grant applications should be submitted a minimum of 90 calendar days prior to any regularly scheduled meeting of the TSET Board of Directors.

 TSET cannot guarantee that every proposal submitted according to the timeline will be considered at the next board meeting.
 The TSET Board of Directors has the discretion to determine whether proposals submitted less than 90 calendar days prior to a regularly scheduled board meeting will be heard at the upcoming meeting.

 For School Districts and Schools to be eligible to apply for the TSET incentive grants, individual schools within the school district need to apply for and receive Certified Healthy School status from the Oklahoma State Department of Health.
 Schools can apply to be a Certified Healthy School at the Certified Healthy Oklahoma website: CertifiedHealthyOK.com.
 The application period for Certified Healthy Schools is open from August 1 – November 1, 2016.